 As a result of COVID-19 there is a higher degree of uncertainty in determining reasonable and supportable forward-looking information used in assessing significant increase in credit risk and measuring ECLs.
 The current environment is subject to rapid change and to the extent that certain effects of COVID-19 are not fully incorporated into the model calculations, increased temporary quantitative and qualitative adjustments have been applied.
 This includes borrower credit scores, industry specific COVID-19 impacts, payment support initiatives introduced by the Bank and governments, and the persistence of the economic shutdown, the effects of which are not yet fully reflected in the quantitative models.
-The Bank has performed certain additional qualitative portfolio and loan level assessments of significant increase in credit risk.
+The Bank has performed certain additional qualitative portfolio assessments to consider this added uncertainty.